Docs

 Adding enforcement for existing clients

-If clients are already consuming your and are not providing client metadata, adding universal enforcement will break those clients.
+If clients are already consuming your graph and are not providing client metadata, adding universal enforcement will break those clients.
 To resolve this you should take the following steps:

 Use other headers